alexxbull/Chief-Chef/README.md

-# Chief-Chef
+# Chief Chef
-A mockup website for a food delivety service.
+A mockup website for a food delivery service.